Skip to main content

 You will also need treatment for the condition that caused the deficiency in the first place.

-If you have vitamin B12 deficiency you will usually be offered an injectable form of the vitamin called hydroxocobalamin.
-Your doctor or practice nurse will usually inject this into a muscle
+Traditionally with vitamin B12 deficiency, people were offered an injectable form of the vitamin called hydroxocobalamin.
+Your practice nurse will usually inject this into a muscle every 3-6 months.

 If you have folic acid deficiency you will be advised to take folic acid tablets.
-5 mg daily for four months is usually sufficient after which the dose may be reduced.
-If you have severe deficiency you may require folate injections for a while.
+5 mg daily for four months is usually advised.

-If you have vitamin B12 and folic acid deficiency it's important that the B12 deficiency be treated first; otherwise, serious spinal cord complications (subacute combined degeneration of the cord) can occur.
+If you have vitamin B12 and folic acid deficiency together, it's important that the B12 deficiency be treated first, otherwise, a rare but serious spinal cord complication (subacute combined degeneration of the cord) can occur.

 Treatment of the underlying cause will depend on the condition.
 For example, if your deficiency was due to excessive use of alcohol, this will need to be addressed.